RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-14-PSDeploy-Inception.md

 ## The Ingredients

 Let's look at the ingredients for a recipe that gives us continuous deployment for a PowerShell module.
-We'll use PSDeploy as an example:
+We'll use content from PSDeploy itself as an example:

 * A module built roughly following [this guide](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/)
 * A GitHub account